 Do not delay obtaining medical assistance, employees needing immediate medical treatment for serious injuries should visit an emergency room and should report the injury as Workers' Compensation at the time treatment is received.

 Employees must report the injury/illness to their supervisor as soon as possible after the incident occurs.
 Even if the employee does not seek medical treatment or thinks the injury is insignificant the employee is required to report the injury/illness to the supervisor as soon as possible.
 Upon the notification of the accident or illness, the department is required to offer the employee a Workers' Compensation Panel of Physicians.
 There is a form for three different cities: Blacksburg, Christiansburg, and Roanoke; please review each carefully to see which works best for you.
 The supervisor must submit the signed Panel Physician Selection form to the Department of Human Resources.
 See the 'Panel of Physicians' section below for more details.

 Once an employee reports a job-related injury, the supervisor or department personnel must immediately complete the Employer's Accident Report Form online at https://froi.sedgwick.com/.
-A username and password are not are required, simply click "login."
+A username and password are not are required, simply click "Continue without Logging in."
 Radford University's agency number is 217.
 This should be submitted within 24 hours of the reported accident.